EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Domestic framing reducing global geopolitical implications
+Domestic framing that reduces broader geopolitical implications

 Discover how another country covers this same story.